MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 6 create a front door for a highly available web application using the Azure portal.md

 ---
 Exercise:
-    title: 'Create a Front Door for a highly available web application using the Azure portal.md'
+    title: 'M05-Unit 6 Create a Front Door for a highly available web application using the Azure portal.md'
     module: 'Module - Load balancing HTTP(S) traffic in Azure'
 ---